Helmingham Hall: History

 In addition to the house and gardens, several other buildings and structures on the estate are listed Grade II.
 The garden wall to the south west of the hall, two urns and a male and female statue, a sundial and an obelisk, the tea rooms, bridge, game larder, and revetment are all listed Grade II.

 The gate lodge to the north east of the hall and the left and right front lodges are also listed Grade II, as is the entrance gateway and piers between the front lodges.

 The Church of St Mary on the edge of the park has connections with the Tollemache family dating back to the Middle Ages.
+The church is filled with memorials to several generations of the family, including a large tomb with a verse describing four generations of Tollemaches.

+In 8 September 2019 near the estate grounds, an Iron Age/Roman coin hoard of 748 coins dating to 47 AD during the Roman conquest of Britain was discovered.
+63 coins entered the collection of the British Museum and Colchester and Ipswich Museums, the rest placed on auction at Noonans Mayfair on 18 September 2024.
+The proceeds is to be split between the finder and the current owners.

 Gardens

 Though the house is not open to the public, Helmingham is best known for its fine gardens which are open to the public from May to September.
 There are semi-formal mixed gardens with extensive herbaceous borders, a rose garden, a knot garden, a parterre, a walled garden, an allée and an orchard.
 Beyond the gardens there is a 400 acre deer park with herds of red and fallow deer.

 Lady (Alexandra) Tollemache is a garden designer who works under the name Xa Tollemache.
 She supervises the gardens at Helmingham and has also worked on the Millennium Garden at Castle Hill in Devon, Dunbeath Castle in Scotland, and the Cloister Garden at Wilton House.